XpiritBV/UnitTesting/tdd_katas/tdd_kata0.md

 This document contains a list of exercises to practice coding and refactoring in a test driven approach.

-## Before you start

-- Try not to read ahead.
-- Do one task at a time.
-The trick is to learn to work incrementally.
-- Make sure you only test for correct inputs.
-There is no need to test for invalid inputs for this kata.

 ## Outline

 The goal is to create a [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game.